Sparks-And-Magic/AVShack/README.md

 The time limit starts after streaming starts and is two hours of streaming.

+The cost is $59 a month for month to month and $649 per instance per year for a perpetual license.

+Month to month includes full support while subscribed.
+Per instance include full support for a year.

+Month to month requires internet access.

 ## Free Trial

-There is a 45 day free trial.
+Reach out (email below) if you need a 45 or 90 day free trial.

 ## Caveats